biralavor/42_minitalk/README.md

 ```

 ## Socket
-- a socket is identified by an IP address concatenated with a port number (like-> 192.168.0.1:1625)
+A socket is identified by an IP address concatenated with a port number (like-> 192.168.0.1:1625)
 - the server waits for incomming client request by listening to a specified port.
 Once a request is received, the server accepts a conncetion from the client socket to complete the connection
 - all ports below 1024 are considered well know, and already reserved.
 This means that there are ports for specific standard services like: telnet(23), ftp(23), http(80) and so on...
 - every IPC process should have a client socket AND a server socket